Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Summary of the key results obtained in

-To note is that the dependency structure of the infinitesimals $\xi^3$, $\eta^0$, $\eta^1$ and $\eta^2$ in \eqref{180201:0924}-\eqref{180201:1224} stays unchanged after this analysis, i.e., augmenting the symmetry analysis for $\mathsf{E}_1$ by including $\mathsf{E}_2$ and $\mathsf{E}_3$ does not restrict these infinitesimals any further; they simply are not effected and thus remain unchanged by this extension.
+To note is that the dependencies of the infinitesimals $\xi^3$, $\eta^0$, $\eta^1$ and $\eta^2$ in \eqref{180201:0924}-\eqref{180201:1224} stay unchanged after this extended analysis, i.e., augmenting the symmetry analysis for $\mathsf{E}_1$ by including $\mathsf{E}_2$ and $\mathsf{E}_3$ does not restrict these infinitesimals any further; they simply are not effected and thus [4] remain unchanged by this extension.
 Employing the specific ansatz \eqref{180201:1057}-\eqref{180201:1125} and the result \eqref{180201:1425}-\eqref{180201:1426}, the latter three infinitesimals can at least be explicitly written out as (Eq.$\,$[51])

 Now, by including also the last two remaining equations into the symmetry analysis, namely the two consistency conditions $\mathsf{E}_4$ \eqref{180201:1006} and $\mathsf{E}_5$ \eqref{180201:1007}, further restrictions for the infinitesimals can be expected.
 Including first the latter equation $\mathsf{E}_5$, we just obtain the trivial restriction (Eq.$\,$[53])